projectsveltos/.github/profile/README.md

 ## Event driven framework: cross cluster configuration

 With Sveltos' event-driven framework, your add-ons will be automatically deployed to the same cluster where the event is detected, allowing for quick and easy deployment.
-But that's not all - Sveltos can also be configured for cross-cluster configuration, so you can watch for events in one cluster and deploy add-ons to a set of different clusters.
+But that's not all - Sveltos can also be configured cross-cluster, so you can watch for events in one cluster and deploy add-ons to a set of different clusters.
 With Sveltos, managing add-ons in Kubernetes has never been easier!

 ![Event driven framework](https://github.com/projectsveltos/sveltos/raw/main/docs/assets/event_based_cross_cluster.gif)

 ## Coordinate with Crossplane and other open source projects

 Sveltos can also create resources in the management cluster itself.
 This allows Sveltos to coordinate with other open source projects before deploying add-ons in the managed cluster.

 ![ClusterAPI, Sveltos and Crossplane](https://github.com/projectsveltos/sveltos/raw/main/docs/assets/sveltos_clusterapi_crossplane.gif)

 ## Configuration Drift Detection

-Sveltos can automatically detect drift detection between the desired state, defined in the management cluster, and actual state of your clusters and recover from it.
+Sveltos can automatically detect drift between the desired state, defined in the management cluster, and actual state of your clusters and recover from it.

 ![Configuration drift recovery](https://github.com/projectsveltos/demos/blob/main/configuration_drift/reconcile_configuration_drift.gif)

 ## Cluster classification

-Sveltos Classifier is an optional component of the Sveltos project and it is used to dynamically classify a cluster based on its runtime configuration (Kubernetes version, deployed resources and more).
+Sveltos Classifier is an optional component used to dynamically classify a cluster based on its runtime configuration (Kubernetes version, deployed resources, and more).

-Classifier currently supports the following classification criterias:
+Classifier currently supports the following criteria:

 1. Kubernetes version
 2. Kubernetes resources

 ![Kubernetes cluster classification](https://github.com/projectsveltos/sveltos/blob/main/docs/assets/classifier.gif)

 ## Visualize managed cluster resources from central location